 - I’ll never be enough.

-2. Toxic thinking can become a negative filter distorting truth.
+2. Toxic thinking is a negative filter distorting truth.

 Our perspective warps when we relate to God, others, or ourselves based on hurt, resentment, or a lack of forgiveness.
 Are we keeping tally in an unhealthy way of proving to ourselves resentment is valid?
 Our list becomes a both a false truth and a cloudy filter through which we interpret life.